Ralph Daniello

-Ralph "The Barber" Daniello (1886–1925) was a New York criminal who belonged to the Brooklyn Navy Street Gang and participated in a major gang slaying.
-Daniello eventually became an informant and helped destroy the Camorra crime gangs in Brooklyn.
+Ralph Daniello (born Alfonso Pepe; 1886 – August 15, 1925), also known as "The Barber" was an Italian-born New York criminal who belonged to the Brooklyn Navy Street Gang and participated in a major gang slaying in the Mafia-Camorra War.
+In 1917, Daniello eventually became an informant for the New York police and helped destroy the Camorra crime gangs in Brooklyn.
+Daniello's testimony helped to clear up 23 homicide cases in New York.